DhirSalvi/Optima/README.md

-# DU_Hacks_Finance
+# Optima

 ## *Business Cost Planner and Advisor Project*

-**DU_Hacks_Finance** is a business finance tracker designed to help users manage their budgets, track expenses, and gain insights into their financial status.
+**Optima** is a business finance tracker designed to help users manage their budgets, track expenses, and gain insights into their financial status.
 This project provides a user-friendly interface with intuitive navigation and visual representations of financial data.

 ---